domgurvic/CHASER/README.md

-# CHASER Example
+# CHASER Example (CHemicAl Substructure Exchange Relationship)

-This repository contains code and example for CHASER and MMPA implementation (modules mmpa and chaser respectivley)
+This repository contains code and example for CHASER and MMPA implementation (modules mmpa and chaser respectively)

 Example dataset obtained from ChEMBL database and contains activities against E. coli.

-Following steps are carried out below:
+The following steps are carried out below:

 1. ChEMBL dataset is curated and processed.
 2. MMPA result is obtained
-3. MMPA output is curated and proceeed
+3. MMPA output is curated and proceed
-4. CHESER is implemented to obtain final result.
+4. CHESER is implemented to obtain the final result.

 ```python